google/xls/docs_src/codegen_options.md

--   `--fifo_module` provides the name of a Verilog module that will be used to implement FIFOs with data signals between procs in the same network; this defaults to "xls_fifo_wrapper".
+-   `--fifo_module` provides the name of a Verilog module that will be used to implement FIFOs with data signals between procs in the same network; this defaults to `xls_fifo_wrapper` and can be overridden on a per-channel basis using DSLX `#[channel(fifo_wrapper=custom_fifo)]` attributes.
 If passed an empty string, these FIFOs will be materialized using XLS-provided logic (which is not necessarily optimized for PPA).
 This module must take the following parameters:

     -   Width: a positive integer; the width of the datapath in bits.
     -   Depth: a non-negative integer; the number of entries in the FIFO.